-- 23.1 With the exception of the gear ratios (see Article 23.4 below), the Event is reserved for cars complying with the 2014 FIA Formula 3 Technical Regulations in their entirety and using a controlled fuel and tyres as supplied by the Organisers.
-The Organisers reserves the right to introduce additional classes if required in which case an addendum will be issued to these Sporting Regulations to clarify the Technical requirements for such classes. - 23.2 Only engines complying with the 2014 FIA Formula 3 Technical Regulations may be used during the Event. - 23.3 Only one engine may be used by each driver during all practice sessions and the race.
+- 23.1 The Event is reserved for cars complying with the 2015 FIA Formula 3 Technical Regulations in their entirety and using a controlled fuel and tyres as supplied by the Organisers.
+The Organisers reserves the right to introduce additional classes if required in which case an addendum will be issued to these Sporting Regulations to clarify the Technical requirements for such classes. - 23.2 Only engines complying with the $\underline{2015}$ FIA Formula 3 Technical Regulations may be used during the Event. - 23.3 Only one engine may be used by each driver during all practice sessions and the race.
 Should it become necessary for a driver to use another engine he will drop ten places on the starting grid of the first race each time one is used.
 However, should an engine change be carried out after the final qualifying practice session, any drivers concerned will be required to start the first race from the back of the starting grid.
 If more than one car is involved they will line up at the back of the grid in qualifying order.
 Should an engine change be carried out after the first race, any drivers concerned will be required to start the second race from the back of the starting grid.
 If more than one car is involved they will line up at the back of the grid in race one finishing order.